-It aims to gather scholars from various disciplinary backgrounds willing to examine “utopia production”, broadly understood as the social processes through which cultural productions depicting alternative models of society, emancipatory projects or political ideals are generated, and its relation to transformative social change throughout history.
-This includes a wide range of questions such as:
+At various moments of history, idealized projections have been generated, depicting what a perfect society would look like, drafting “better” social models, evoking more or less constructed ideals.
+The Australian Research Network for Utopian Studies gathers scholars from various disciplinary backgrounds in order to examine the social processes through which cultural productions depicting alternative models of society, emancipatory projects or political ideals are generated, and their relation to transformative social change throughout history.
+The Network explores a wide range of questions such as:

-- How do utopian ideals and the narratives that shape, and are shaped by, them impact everyday discourses at moments of political, economic, environmental or health crisis?
+- How do utopian ideals and the narratives that shape, and are shaped by, them impact everyday discourses, especially at moments of political, economic, environmental or health crisis?

-- What forms are used to put them in shape – i.e. novels, poems, travel narratives, political treatises, films, etc. – and what is the relation between their content and their form?
+- What forms are used to shape them– i.e. novels, poems, travel narratives, political treatises, films, etc. – and what is the relation between their content and their form?

-Organisation team: Baptiste Brossard and Mikayla Novak (ANU School of Sociology); Alexander Cook, Rhianne Grieve and Thomas Lalevée (ANU School of History); Christie Margrave and Kate Mitchell (ANU School of School of Literature, Languages and Linguistics); and Simon Theobald (ANU School of Archeology and Anthropology).
+Organisation team: Baptiste Brossard (ANU School of Sociology); Alexander Cook (ANU School of History); Kate Mitchell (ANU School of School of Literature, Languages and Linguistics).